 Staff are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.

 If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken by speaking to the DSL or a deputy.

-Children missing from education
+Children who are absent from education

-Children missing from education, particularly persistently, can act as a vital warning sign to a range of safeguarding issues including neglect, sexual abuse, and child sexual and criminal exploitation.
+Children who are absent from education, particularly for prolonged periods and/or on repeat occasions, can act as a vital warning sign to a range of safeguarding issues including neglect, sexual abuse, and child sexual and criminal exploitation - particularly county lines.

-Where the school have concerns that a child is missing from education, we will respond in line with our statutory duties and local policies.
-Local support is available via the Children Missing Education Service.
+Where the school have concerns that a child is absent from education, we will respond in line with our statutory duties and local policies.
+Local support is available via the Inclusion Service: Managing school attendance (sharepoint.com)